spinframework/spin-docs/content/blog/wrapping-up-2025.md

 ## A Year of Momentum

-This past year marked an important inflection point for Spin, both for the project and for the commnunity building and consuming it.
+This past year marked an important inflection point for Spin, both for the project and for the community building and consuming it.

 Spin began the year by entering the Cloud Native Computing Foundation (CNCF) as a Sandbox project.
 That milestone reflected the growing confidence in the project's direction and governance, and it was made possible by the sustained efforts of the maintainers and contributors who helped bring Spin to this stage.